Partial words with a unique position starting a square: Unique square position partial words

+We now turn our attention to partial words having established that full words cannot contain multiple powers if a single position is allowed to start a power.
 Let us now characterize how many squares a partial word may contain if only one position starts a square.
-We first prove some results which we will use to deduce our main theorem on squares.
+We first prove some results which we use to deduce our main theorem on squares.